snudler6/time-travel/README.rst

        assert sm.state == TIMEOUT

 This is problematic for several reasons.
 First, **your test takes 5 seconds to run**, and that's bad.
-Second, `time.sleep()` isn't accurate, and you want to make sure that your code is top notch.
+Second, ``time.sleep()`` isn't accurate and might fail this test randomly, and you want to make sure that your code is consistent.

 Here's the **better** way to do this using `time-travel`: